Teach For America Nashville-Chattanooga

 Regional and Organizational Stewardship (15%)

-- Participating in staff committees, teams and task forces
+- Participating in staff committees, task forces, and senior leader planning and collaboration

 - Team meetings and professional development

-- Regional events and programming (such as teacher development and end-of-year celebrations)
+- Regional events and programming (such as teacher orientation and end-of-year celebration)

 THE MUST HAVES